huawei-noah/vega/docs/en/algorithms/auto_lane.md

    Before running this algorithm, be sure to read the [Installation Guide] (.. /user/install.md), [Deployment Guide] (.. /user/deployment.md), [Configuration Guide] (.. /user/config_reference.md), [Example reference](.. /user/examples.md) and confirm it.

-   The `benchmark/algs/nas/auto_lane.yml` configuration file that can be used to run the benchmark is provided here.
+   The `/nas/auto_lane.yml` configuration file that can be used to run the benchmark is provided here.
 Go to the `examples` directory and execute the following command to run the example:

     ```bash
-    python3 ./run_pipeline.py benchmark/algs/nas/auto_lane.yml
+    python3 ./run_pipeline.py ./nas/auto_lane.yml -s b
     ```

 2. How to set search algorithm parameter